Steatopygia

+Modern understanding of steatopygia is not connected solely to genetic markers.
+Historical perspective on race-influenced steatopygia was used for sexualizing people such as "Hottentot Venus".

 The Neolithic "Steatopygous Goddess from Pano Chorio", c.
 5800–4800 BC, terracotta, Crete; whether she is really a goddess is uncertain.

 Steatopygia, a genetic phenotype leading to increased accumulation of adipose tissue in the buttock region, is most notably found among the Khoisan of Southern Africa.
-It has also been observed among Pygmies of Central Africa and also the Andamanese people, such as the Onge tribe in the Andaman Islands.
+It has also been observed among Pygmies of Central Africa and the Andamanese people, such as the Onge tribe in the Andaman Islands.
 Cave and shelter paintings show that the trait existed among European and North African populations during the Upper Paleolithic.
 This genetic characteristic is prevalent among women but occurs to a lesser degree in men.